rustnation/learning-rust/README.md

 # Learning Rust

-`Learning Rust` is one of those thing every man must do before he dies.
+`Learning Rust` is one of those things every man must do before he dies.

 ## Variable Ownership